ProprioCS/Provia.Documents/Power Table.md

 2. Back-end Integration

-    - The Orion Smart Table will integrate with the existing Orion back-end system, which is built on NetSuite
+    - The Provia Smart Table will integrate with the existing Provia back-end system, which is built on NetSuite

     - RESTful APIs will be used to facilitate communication between the front-end and back-end systems